data-apis/array-api/spec/usage_data.md

 ## Summary

-Since the goal of this API is to move existing array APIs closer towards one another, its design is informed primarily from these existing libraries and their usage, not from any abstract theory or first principles.
-We can understand our process as pulled in two directions, driven by downstream usage of array libraries towards a larger surface area and driven by array implementors towards a smaller one.
+Since the goal of this API is to move existing array APIs closer toward one another, its design is informed primarily from these existing libraries and their usage, not from abstract theory or first principles.
+We can understand our process as pulled in two directions, driven by downstream usage of array libraries toward a larger surface area and driven by array implementors toward a smaller one.
 We are effectively trying to thread a needle between these two stakeholders, trying to find the pieces that are implemented by most of the array libraries and that are used by many applications.
-To do this, we have collected data on both what functioanlity different array libraries implement as well as what functionality is commmonly used.
+To do this, we have collected data on both what functionality different array libraries implement as well as what functionality is commonly used.

 ## Methods

 To collect data on array API producers, we scraped the docs of the many common array libraries to pull out the signatures for their various functions.
-For consumers, we looked at a number of popular downstream data science libraries that users an array library and ran their test suites, recording every call to an array API.
+For consumers, we looked at a number of popular downstream data science libraries that used an array library and ran their test suites, recording every call to an array API.
 Using those traces, we have data on how the different APIs are used, including what functions are called and what type of arguments they take.